jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 sign of an alternative to market economies as efficient models for distribution.

-# Appendix: On Church and State

-It is easy to
+(2) An important note regarding critics of The Baha'i Faith:

+It is important to note from the outset that the features delimited are looked upon with skepticism by many.
+From the point of view of someone only familiar with current civic models of government, one that presumes representatives must represent consituents and takes such things as political parties and coalition politics as a given, the Baha'i Faith may look like a flawed democracy.
+Indeed, there have been governments that have negatively reacted to its structure, egged on by the accusations of those who wish The Baha'i Faith ill.
+There are also those defenders of liberalism who would otherwise be well-wishers but react negatively to unfamiliar constructs which are seen as undemocratic.
+Finally there are those who are negatively disposed toward organized religion itself and will take any opportunity to use points of novelty to paint our administrative organization as regressive.

+Proper conceptualization of the structure of Baha'i governance is necessary to defend Baha'i institutions from a point of strength.
+There have been well-known controversies in the past thirty years as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
+Indeed, well before these controversies, the Universal House of Justice indicated the difficulty some tendencies of thought were causing in the communities of the west:

+    We have noticed with concern evidences of a confusion of attitudes among some of the friends when they encounter difficulties in applying Bahá'í principles to questions of the day.
+On the one hand, they acknowledge their belief in Bahá'u'lláh and His teachings; on the other, they invoke Western liberal democratic practices when actions of Bahá'í institutions or of some of their fellow Bahá'ís do not accord with their expectations.

+	(The Universal House of Justice, A Wider Horizon, Selected Letters 1983-1992, p.
+218)

+It is necessary to examine the Baha'i Faith with an open viewpoint, to ensure that its strengths are recognized and that it is properly understood.
+If one wishes to use Baha'i governance as a model and apply its principles to secular governances, one must surely understand the model first, rather than misclassifying it.
+The primary reason for doing this enumeration was to allow other organizations and civic governments to benefit from this model, but a secondary reason was to make clear its benefits and help characterize its nature.
+Any recommendation to "reform" it cannot be done without acknowledging its strengths and mechanisms.
+Once properly understood, such reasons for reform may disappear; contrariwise, if after understood, reasons for reform remain, then surely a strong case for such reform can be made and justified in consultation with the community.

+One thing that stands out from many criticism is the fact that many reformers seem to have an ideal government already in mind: the Popperian ideal, in which two opposed parties vie for control and battle for favor of voters.
+Under such a mindset, the only problem with contemporary governments is the need for modifications at the margins, such as controls on election spending and a more engaged and educated population.
+Unfortunately, such thinking overlooks the deep problems with representative democracies that have become apparent over time.
+Overlooked by all these reformers this is the possiblity that there may be forms of participative governments that may be more just and fair while being less "democratic" in the terms we know.
+In this author's opinion, what is needed is less "democracy" in the majoritarian sense, and more focus on justice and maintaining the rights and responsibilities all citizens share.

+(3) One of the most obvious points elided is some of the writings in the Baha'i Faith concerning the relationship between church and state.
+This is a issue that bears further serious analysis by scholars within the Baha'i Faith.

+This author has found that within the Baha'i Faith, there are a wide variety of beliefs of how this relationship may develop over time.
+Some believe that the Baha'i Administrative order is destined over time to become the overarching world government that the Baha'i writings point to.
+Others are more skeptical, pointing to other tablets and writings of 'Abdu'l-Baha seem to confirm that church and state must maintain separate domains.
+Finally others maintain that any such notions are so far removed from the future as to have no realistic bearing on how Baha'is behave in their day to day lives, even in how they present the Baha'i Faith to outsiders.
-misread the current development of the institutions of the Faith and presume that future developments will inevitably lead to a rebirth of the "corporate state," similar to the Catholic Church in the time prior to Vatican I reform - a unitary merge of State and Religion in which the Baha'i Faith's own institution of governance, as it _currently exists_, is the central point of centralized control for this government.
-Conversely, some academics both inside and outside the faith have made efforts to assert the converse, and claim that certain statements by 'Abdu'l-Baha mean that the Baha'i Faith should and can never claim any secular power.

-In this author's honest opinion, forcing one's view onto such controversies is a bit like insisting on solutions to the eventual overpopulation of our martian colonies.
+This author is of the latter view.
+It is easy to find many devoted Baha'is who presume that future developments will inevitably lead to a rebirth of the "corporate state," similar to the Catholic Church in the time prior to Vatican I reform - a unitary merge of State and Religion in which the Baha'i Faith's own institution of governance, as it _currently exists_, is the central point of centralized control for this government.
+There are even those who insist that this is the one correct view.
+This author's honest opinion is that forcing one's view onto such controversies is a bit like insisting on solutions to the eventual overpopulation of our martian colonies.
 Much as one figures that it will eventually require a solution, it is so far removed that one cannot but think this is a proxy fight over something else.
 The Baha'i Faith has much to say about government, but it is a misreading to think that _current_ institutions are anything more than an embryonic foreshadowing of what may happen in the future.
 It is